Journey along the ancient Silk Road

 Because Lanzhou is located at the southern end of the Hexi Corridor, the city has always been an important trading post and melting pot of different cultures and religions on the northern Silk Road.
 Later, Lanzhou developed into an important base for goods transport on the Yellow River.

 The main reason for a trip to Lanzhou are undoubtedly the famous Buddhist Bingling Grottoes, which are located about 100km southwest of Lanzhou.
-On your journey along the Silk Road, Lanzhou is the ideal starting point for a detour to the Bingling Caves.
+On your journey along the Silk Road, Lanzhou is the ideal starting point for a visit to the Bingling Caves.

 The construction work for the Bingling Grottos began in the 4th century and lasted over several dynasties.
 During this time 183 niches and caves with wonderful Buddhist stonemasonry from different epochs were created.